frnsimoes/frnsimoes.github.io/content/ready/print-strace.md

 The file argument must be an object with a write(string) method; if it is not present or None, sys.stdout will be used.
 ```

-Adding a new line is a detail the system expects.
-Its origins probably have some relation to the way we used to type in old typing machines.
+Adding a new line is a detail the system expects: its origins are in the "cooked mode" of the tty ([this](https://www.linusakesson.net/programming/tty/index.php) is a brilliant article about the history of terminals, if you are curious about this topic, also: check `man 1 stty`).
 In any case, the operating system uses new lines to handle *line buffering*; this reverberates on Python: whenever Python sees a new line, it flushes the content of the buffer to display the text on stdout.

 Python doesn't always use line buffering, though (more on this below).
 If we pipe the output (or redirect it) of this program to cat, for example, Python will change to block buffering, outputting the print contents only when the buffer is full.
 (I think the size of the buffer is 8KB?).
 We can check this out with something like this: